wadewegner/wadewegner.github.com/_posts/2015-01-05-creating-a-go-site-extension-and-resource-template-for-azure.md

 Wait a few minutes and you now have a Go web app running in Azure Websites.
 Not too bad!
 Of course, we can make the last step of creating the Azure Website and installing the Site Extension easier with the Azure Resource Manager.

 ### Create the Resource Template ###

+The Azure Resource Manager is a relatively new technology that provides a container for managing the lifecycle Azure resources (called a [resource group](http://azure.microsoft.com/en-us/documentation/articles/azure-preview-portal-using-resource-groups/)), a way to describe and execute the deployment and configuration of a set of Azure resources, and a management layer for these resources.
+As the resource manager is still in preview, documentation is harder to comeby.
+To learn more about the resource manager, I recommend you watch [Introduction to Azure Resource Manager](http://channel9.msdn.com/Events/Build/2014/2-607) from Build 2014 and read the [REST API Reference](http://msdn.microsoft.com/en-us/library/azure/dn790568.aspx) and [Template Language](http://msdn.microsoft.com/en-us/library/azure/dn835138.aspx) guides.

 The resource template is nothing more than a JSON file that describes the Azure resources we want to deploy; in this case, it's an Azure Website along with our Go site extension.
 Let's look at the template.